Skip to content

 Agent Cards

-An Agent Card is a JSON metadata document advertising an agent's identity, capabilities, skills, endpoint, and auth requirements.
+An Agent Card is a JSON metadata document that advertises an agent's identity, capabilities, skills, endpoint, and auth requirements.
 Clients read the card to decide whether a remote agent can handle a task.

 Agent Cards declare: